vram-guild/canvas/README.md

 Additional optimizations will wait until 1.14 is released and stable.

 ## Using Canvas
 Before using Canvas, you should first understand RenderMaterials, Meshes, RenderContexts and other features defined by the Fabric Rendering API.
 For that information, consult the [rendering article on the Fabric Wiki](https://fabricmc.net/wiki/rendering).
+Note: Fabric wiki is still WIP as of this writing but should be more complete "soon."

 You can also see [RenderBender](https://github.com/grondag/renderbender) for some (not very good) examples of usage.
 Avoid duplicating those examples directly - they aren't especially performant or suitable for use at scale.
 As soon as someone releases a model loader / library for Fabric Rendering API / FREX, that will almost certainly be a better approach.